Kiddush levana: Lurianic and Sabbatean

-16th-century Lurianic kabbalists added Psalm 148 and Aleinu to the service, and began a practice of shaking one's garments (especially tzitzit) after the ritual, in order to dislodge any evil spirits drawn by the moon.
+16th-century Lurianic kabbalists added Psalm 148 and began a practice of shaking one's garments (especially tzitzit) after the ritual, in order to dislodge any evil spirits drawn by the moon.
 Both Ps.
 148:1–6 and Aleinu were probably added in order to emphasize that the blessing is directed at God, rather than the moon itself.
-Some Lurianic books suggest adding Num.
-23:9, Jer.
-30:10 and 46:28, and Ps.
-18:31.
+According to a Sephardic recension of Shimmush Tehillim, Psalm 148 cures ailments.

 Micrography of Psalm 67 in the shape of a menorah, included in a 1728 prayerbook for Kiddush levana.